swift-server/http/README.md

 When the response is complete, `response.done()` should be called.

+## Working on HTTP
+This project uses the [Swift Package Manager](https://swift.org/package-manager/).
+To work on this project within Xcode you can run the Swift Package Manager command `swift package generate-xcodeproj` to generate an `.xcodeproj` to work on within Xcode.

 ## API Documentation
 Full Jazzy documentation of the API is available here:
 <https://swift-server.github.io/http/>